YounisJ/Certifications/README.md

 # Certifications
-This Repo Includes Cyber Security Certifications/Exam Preparation From My Personal Experience Following Certifications are Shared
+This Repo Includes Cyber Security Certifications/Exam Preparation From My Personal Experience.

+Following Certifications are Shared:

-- [x] CAP (completed)
+- [ ] CAP (in progress)
 - [ ] CNSP (in progress)